Craig5117/readme-generator/readme-output/README.md

 ## License

-This project is covered under the Apache License 2.0.
+This project is covered under the MIT License.

 [Back to Contents](#table-of-contents)